rainDelay9/lemontime/README.md

 ### Database Selection

 Why NoSQL?
-It is true that currently we are working with a fixed schema, allowing for both SQL and Non-SQL databases, but there doesn't seem to be any need now or in the future, for and oin operations.
+It is true that currently we are working with a fixed schema, allowing for both SQL and Non-SQL databases, but there doesn't seem to be any need now or in the future, for join operations.
 Thus, a simple read-write storage is good enough.
+Other options exist, of course.

 Why DynamoDB?
 First, if you plan your schema correctly, and expect many distinct keys (which we are), DynamoDB offers incredibly fast query times, with super-high availability.